pbjorklund/pbp/README.md

 pbp migrate components/auth
 # → ~/Projects/auth with history

-# Sync all your GitHub repos locally
+# Sync your owned GitHub repos locally
 pbp sync
-# → Clones any missing repos from your GitHub
+# → Clones any missing owned repos from your GitHub

 # Check status of all your projects
 pbp check